davidyblood/BradyToBigcommercePriceUpdater/readme.txt

 3) update Bigcommerce price based on comparison

 Todo:
-1) create Log file
-2) get list of store items from Bigcommerce
+1) get list of store items from Bigcommerce, look at how we did it on service website.

-test file change